back to top icon

 Back to News

-Regulations and Technology Advancements Drive New Electronics System Architecture
+Regulations And Technology Advancements Drive New Electronics System Architecture

 A transition to 48V systems is taking place to better meet efficiency and emissions reduction targets as well as increased power demands in heavy-duty equipment.